co-cart/co-cart/readme.txt

 CoCart is created for developers in mind and allows you to use WooCommerce's REST API to it's full potential.
 This also provides the option to create a full app for your WooCommerce store.

+It also works well with official WooCommerce extensions such as:

+* Bookings
+* Name Your Price
+* Pre-Orders
+* Product Add-ons

 Intrigued? _I bet you are._ [See documentation](https://co-cart.github.io/co-cart-docs/) on how to use CoCart today.

 You can also [contribute](https://github.com/co-cart/co-cart/blob/master/CONTRIBUTING.md) to CoCart.